 From 2017, I worked at the University of Edinburgh as a Postdoctoral Research Associate in Marine Energy, where I studied the life cycle and techno-economics of marine energy converters, as well as the numerical modelling of ocean energy arrays.
 Moreover, I was a Work Package leader for a €20M H2020 project from the European Commission working on numerical tools for the optimisation of tidal energy farms.
 In September 2018, I was awarded a Chancellor's Fellowship in Data Driven Innovation focusing on satellite applications for the ocean.

 Research and knowledge dissemination

 I lead the Coastal and Environmental Remote Sensing Group (CEReS) at the School of Engineering.
-We study a wide range of topics, all involving remote sensing and the environment.
+We study topics involving remote sensing (satellite data) of marine or fresh water environments.
 Have a look at our work in the section Further Information below.

-I recently participated in the podcast series Edinburgh: Space Data Capital, you can listen to my episode "Marine from Space" here.
-I also was part of the UK Parliament POSTnote in Remote Sensing and Machine Learning.
-I am a honorary member of the Topic Editorial Board for the journal Remote Sensing.
+I have participated in the podcast series Edinburgh: Space Data Capital, you can listen to my episode "Marine from Space" here.
+I was part of the UK Parliament POSTnote in Remote Sensing and Machine Learning.

 I am the PDRA (Postdoctoral Research Associates) Champion for the School of Engineering since August 2020, and I chair the School Staff Development Committee.